Treatments · Trauma therapy

 Daniella Simas Medeiros, RP (Qualifying)

-Affirming trauma-informed care for adults, neurodivergent clients, and 2SLGBTQIA+ clients.
-Modalities include somatic therapy, psychodynamic work, and EFT.
+Affirming trauma-informed care for adults, neurodivergent, and 2SLGBTQIA+ clients.
+Somatic therapy, psychodynamic work, and EFT.

 About Daniella